rsporny/homebridge-gpio-blinds/README.md

 Homebridge plugin to control blinds via Raspberry Pi GPIO pins.

 ## Motivation
 I've got 16 windows with blinds in my house.
 Controlling them manually would be simply annoying.
-This is how it works with this plugin.
+See how it works -> https://youtu.be/jc-fZn0_fBA

 ## Installation
 1. install homebridge